foomio/kate3o-web/README.md

 ## Getting Started

-To explore KATE3O and get inspired by the latest fashion trends and makeup tutorials, simply visit the website at [www.kate3o.tv](https://www.kate3o.tv). 🌐🚀
+To explore KATE3O and get inspired by the latest fashion trends and makeup tutorials, simply visit the website at [www.kate3o.tv](https://www.kate3o.tv). 🌐🚀--stiil in dev

 ## How to Use KATE3O